khanhtrq/Plasmodium_Multi_Domain_Information_Fusion/README.md

 # Multi-Domain Information Fusion (MDIF) for Plasmodium Life Cycle Development Classification

+Repository for the the thesis title " Multi-Domain Information Fusion for Plasmodium Life Cycle Development Classification".
 The repository was developed based on [MMPreTrain](https://github.com/open-mmlab/mmpretrain), with customized modules for MDIF Implementation.
 It is also available in [github](https://github.com/khanhtran2101/Multi_Domain_Learning_Malaria_Parasite).

+## Overall framework

 ## Dataset